Katberrie/sile_usage/README.md

 -   `TransactionProcessor`: If an event passes validation, this class takes over.
 It is responsible for constructing and (in this simulation) logging the details of the corresponding `mintTokens` transaction that would be sent to the destination chain's bridge contract.

--   `BridgeOrchestrator`: The central controller that ties all the other components together.
+-   `BridgeOrchestrator`: The central controller that integrates all the other components.
 It contains the main application loop, manages state (such as the last scanned block and the set of processed nonces), and orchestrates the flow of data from scanning to validation to processing.
 It also includes top-level error handling and resilience logic.

 ## How it Works